-During paid leave (which for this purpose includes unpaid parental leave during which you continue to pay your normal contributions to ULPF and unpaid ordinary maternity leave), ULPF benefits will be provided as if you were working normally and being paid accordingly.
+During paid leave (which for this purpose includes unpaid parental or unpaid shared parental, leave during which you continue to pay your normal contributions to ULPF and unpaid ordinary maternity leave), ULPF benefits will be provided as if you were working normally and being paid accordingly.
 However, you need only pay contributions on the pay you actually receive.

-During unpaid leave you will not be required to pay contributions to ULPF and as a consequence this period may not count towards your benefits.
-However, death benefits will continue to be provided.
+During unpaid leave you will not be required to pay contributions to ULPF and as a consequence your Service during this period may not count towards your benefits.
+However death benefits will continue to be provided.
 For further information contact the Pensions Team (see page 15 for details).